-Rockfall Simulations 3.2
+3.2 Rockfall Simulations

-The parameter pair $M_E = 2.0$ and $C_d = 2.9$ yield the best overall fit (OF) over all 3000 simulation (OF3000 = 83.0 m) and of any randomly sampled package of 100 trajectories ($OF{100} = 58.7 \text{ m}$).
-The parameter robustness is highlighted by the 10^{th} best fit: $OF{3000}^{R10} = 86.5$ m only having a 4.3 % higher deviation.
+- 125 The parameter pair $M_e = 2.0$ and $C_d = 1.9$ yield the best overall fit over all 3000 simulation (OF = 83.0 m) and of any randomly sampled package of 100 trajectories (OF = 58.7 m).
 The following analysis (Tab.
-1 and Fig. 4) focuses on the 140 trajectory-package with the best OF100.
-The experimentally observed MROD reduction of the deadwood was recognizable in the simulations: The DW-simulations had a slightly (5.9 m, 14%) shorter MROD as the experiments, but a similar length of the SDE{la} .
-While the MROD and its SDE{la} of the CLR state-simulations were both within the experimental GNSS-accuracy, the ORG simulations show a good fit in the MROD, but a larger longitudinal spread of SDE{la} as recorded during the experiments.
+1 and Fig. 4) focuses on this package.
+The experimentally observed MROD reduction of the deadwood was recognizable in the simulations: The DWsimulations had a slightly (5.9 m, 14%) shorter MROD as the experiments, but a similar length of the SDE{la}.
+While the MROD and its SDE{la} of the CLR state-simulations were both within the experimental GNSS-accuracy, the ORG simulations show a - 130 good fit in the MROD, but a larger longitudinal spread of SDE{la} as recorded during the experiments.
+The overall good fit of the simulated MROD consequently leads to a good agreement of the simulated mean shadow angles.
+The simulated mean run time for the shorter runs of the DW state are consistent with the experiments (-4.4%).
+The run times for the ORG (+45.8%) and CLR (+37.6%) are by contrast considerably overestimated and the velocities therefore underestimated.